netresearch/ansible-role-gitlab-runner/README.md

 - `runner_is_paused`: Optional.
 If true, runner will not receive any new jobs.
 - `runner_run_untagged_builds`: Optional.
 Register to run untagged builds.
 - `runner_tags`: Optional.
 List of tags.
+- `runner_env`: Optional.
+Dictionary of environment variables available to the CI jobs.
 - `runner_metrics_enabled`: Optional.
 If true, runner will expose Prometheus metrics via embedded HTTP server.
 - `runner_metrics_listen_address`.
 Optional. `<host>:<port>` address on which